Love Birds (Sherman): Plot

 Frustrated, Baalthazar exits and Veronica finds Armitage alone.
 Wanting to thank him for giving her the job singing in the troupe, she makes seductive advances toward him.
 Taken aback, Armitage stops Veronica from going any further.
 He tells her that she doesn't ever have to thank him in that sort of manner.
-He confides in her that to him she is a “an angel – with wings and a celestial voice” He entered show business so that he could be close to that, not so that he could destroy it.
+He confides in her that to him she is "an angel – with wings and a celestial voice" He entered show business so that he could be close to that, not so that he could destroy it.
 Veronica is moved to tears.

 Meanwhile, Baalthazar has not given up trying to bring in more revenue vis-à-vis “going burlesque”.
 To this end, he works behind the scenes, convincing Presley and the other penguins to perform a more titillating, Charleston-esque song (The Flipper Flap).
 As the song concludes, Armitage storms the stage, apologizing to the audience for the penguins’ choice of “blue” material.
 Backstage, the plesiosaur chastises the penguins.
 Awash in feelings of guilt (and confusion) Presley repents, committing to make more traditional choices in his life moving forward (Old Fashioned Guy [Reprise]).

 Dressed as a male mobster (parrot), Vera performs, (The Sharpest Smile) a cautionary tale about a doomed romance between a parrot and a crocodile named “Pearl” (who is played by Armitage).
 As the song progresses, “Pearl” chases the “mobster” up and down the stage in a loving attempt to eat the mobster alive.

 In a private moment, Baalthazar discloses (only to the audience) his obsession with “Crunchy Crackers”.
 He explains that mankind has systematically used “the devil biscuit” to oppress his species.
 He vows never to allow the Crunchy Cracker to wield such power over him.
 Just then Veronica enters.
 Efforts thwarted once already, Baalthazar maneuvers Veronica into singing a burlesque interpretation of a song he knows Armitage wouldn't suspect could “go blue” – because it's a song that Armitage himself wrote (Paint A Rainbow).
 Baalthazar wagers that once they see it performed, the audience will get a taste for Veronica's risqué “feather dance” and it will become an inevitable fait accompli that the show must “go blue”.
 When Armitage finally sees what's happening on stage though, he's mortified.
 As the number finishes, the Machiavellian macaw victoriously takes the spotlight.
 As he had predicted, the audience responds with hoots and hollers.
 He then reveals to the audience that the feather dance was his idea after all.
 Armitage takes the stage, once again expressing his deep disappointment with the conniving parrot.
 Impetuously Baalthazar, yet again, storms out of the theatre.
 Valentine begs her father to stay, or at least to tell her where he's going, but Baalthazar refuses to tell her.